danielchen05/spotsweeper_py/README.md

 - `matplotlib`

-All required dependencies are installed automatically when installing SpotSweeper from PyPI.
+All required dependencies are installed automatically when installing SpotSweeper-py from PyPI.

 ---

 ## Usage

-SpotSweeper operates directly on `AnnData` objects.
+SpotSweeper-py operates directly on `AnnData` objects.
 A typical workflow is:

 - Detect local outliers for a QC metric (results are written to `adata.obs`)
 - Visualize a QC metric for a single sample, optionally highlighting outliers